kmschoep-usgs/MLR-Gateway/README.md

 ctrl-c will stop the application.

+### localDev Profile
+This application has two built-in Spring Profiles to aid with local development.

+The default profile, which is run when either no profile is provided or the profile name "default" is provided, is setup to require the database for Session storage.

+The localDev profile, which is run when the profile name "localDev" is provided, is setup to require no external database - Sessions are stored internally.

+## Spring Security Client and Session Storage
+This service by default stores session data within a database rather than within the applicaiton itself.
+This allows for multiple running instances of this service to share session information, thereby making the service stateless.

+When the application first starts it attempts to connect to the configured database and run a set of initialization scripts to create the relevant tables if they don't already exist

+The related environment variables are listed below:

+- **dbDriverClassName** - The driver class to use when connecting to the configured database.
+The default driver is PostgreSQL using the org.postgresql.Driver class.
+In order to use other drivers their JAR dependencies would need to be included with or injected into the application JAR.

+- **dbSchemaType** - The type of database that the service will connect to.
+This informs the initializer as to which initialization script to use.
+The default value is postgresql.

+- **dbConnectionUrl** - The full JDBC-qualified database URL that the application should connect to.
+Example: jdbc:postgresql://192.168.99.100:5432/mydb

+- **dbUsername** - The username that should be used by the application when connecting to the database.

+- **dbPassword** - The password that should be used by the application when connecting to the database.

+- **dbInitializerEnabled** - Whether or not the database initialization scripts should run on application startup.
+The default value is true.

 ## Using Docker
 To build the image you will need to provide the location of the jar within https://cida.usgs.gov/artifactory/mlr-maven/gov/usgs/wma/mlrgateway as follows: